 Terrain, access, and timing tend to focus parties into small areas.
 In a narrow couloir, two parties alone can yield a density approaching urban.
 On a deep storm day, arduous trailbreaking means that parties can pile up into a paceline on a single skintrack – when those clumped parties begin to ski, they will be close to each other.
 In a large bowl, multiple snowmobile parties can choose to high-mark or rest in terrain with overlapping avalanche paths.
 On an optimal-conditions day in the big mountains, parties can queue up at constrictions on big routes – in April 2019, reportedly 16 people attempted to ski the Grand Teton on a single morning.
 On both small scales and large, we must not become too crowded, lest we begin to harm ourselves.

-Until we can control the weather, avalanche size is largely out of our control – as avalanche size grows, we must be increasingly attentive to those above and below us.
+Until we can control the weather, avalanche size is largely out of our control, but as avalanche size grows, we must be increasingly attentive to those above and below us.
 When slides are sufficiently large, they can propagate to or from locations that are out of sight.
 At the same time, a larger slide is more-likely to find (or be triggered by) another party.

 Incidents: